ros2/ros2_documentation/source/Tutorials/Demos/Rosbag-with-ROS1-Bridge.rst

        $ . ~/ros_catkin_ws/install_isolated/setup.bash
        $ rosbag play --loop path/to/bag_file

 .. note::

-   Make sure to replace ``path/to/bag_file`` with the path to the bag file you want to playback.
+   Make sure to replace ``path/to/bag_file`` with the path to the bag file you want to play back.

 ----